What Should I Do

 When you arrive at our office for emergency treatment, Dr. Mestichelli or Dr. Barnes will examine your mouth and take steps to treat your pain or discomfort.
 Once they fully understand the situation, they will discuss your options for treatment, and recommend the appropriate procedure to restore your oral health.

-We will always keep your preferences, budget, and situation in mind when recommending the proper restorative dentistry treatment.
+We will always keep your preferences, budget, and situation in mind when recommending the proper restorative dentistry treatment in South Philadelphia.
 You can trust Dr. Barnes and Dr. Mestichelli to take great care of you, resolve your issue, and get you back to your day-to-day routine after a dental emergency or oral injury.